-1. The illness I live with is: multiple sclerosis, the uninvited house guest that ends up on your doorstep and never leaves again.
+1. The illness I live with is: Multiple sclerosis, the house guest that ends up on your doorstep, invites himself in and never leaves again.

 3. I had symptoms since: Clear MS symptoms approximately 5 months before diagnosis; in hindsight unexplained “small” symptoms at least 5 years before that.